StanfordBDHG/LLMonFHIR/README.md

 ### Study Report File Encryption

-The report files generated form the usability study are optionally encrypted, using the public key located at `LLMonFHIR/Supporting Files/public_key.pem`.
+The report files generated form the usability study are optionally encrypted, using the public key stored in `UserStudyConfig.plist.

 You can generate a public/private key pair using the following commands:
 ```bash